aphoffmann/MAGPRIME/README.md

-# MAGPRIME: Magnetometer Noise Removal Library for Space-Based Applications
+# MAGPRIME: MAGnetic signal PRocessing, Interference Mitigation, and Enhancement

-MAGPRIME (MAGnetic PRocessing, Interference Mitigation, and Enhancement) is an open-source Python library that provides a collection of noise removal algorithms tailored for space-based magnetic field measurements.
+MAGPRIME (MAGnetic signal PRocessing, Interference Mitigation, and Enhancement) is an open-source Python library that provides a collection of noise removal algorithms tailored for space-based magnetic field measurements.
 The library aims to facilitate the development and testing of new noise removal techniques, as well as provide a comprehensive suite of existing algorithms for researchers and engineers working with magnetometer data.

 ## Features